Aerial view of Split and Diocletian's Palace

 About Split

-Set on the sparkling Adriatic coast, Split is Croatia's vibrant second-largest city — a unique blend of ancient history, seaside energy, and Mediterranean charm.
-Centered around the magnificent Diocletian's Palace, a UNESCO World Heritage Site and one of the top Split attractions, the city feels like a living museum where Roman walls, Gothic churches, Renaissance palaces, and modern cafés coexist within the same stone labyrinth.
+Set on the sparkling Adriatic coast, Split is Croatia's vibrant second-largest city — a blend of ancient history, seaside energy and Mediterranean life.
+Centred around the magnificent Diocletian's Palace, a UNESCO World Heritage Site, the city feels like a living museum where Roman walls, Gothic churches, Renaissance palaces and modern cafés coexist within the same stone labyrinth.

-With its palm-lined waterfront promenade (the Riva), lively markets, and relaxed lifestyle, Split perfectly captures the essence of Dalmatian life — unhurried, sun-kissed, and steeped in history.
-Whether you're strolling through narrow alleys, sipping espresso by the sea, or boarding a ferry to one of the nearby islands, Split combines the soul of an ancient city with the buzz of a modern Mediterranean hub, making it a must-visit destination for anyone exploring Croatia travel.
+With its palm-lined waterfront promenade (the Riva), lively markets and relaxed lifestyle, Split captures the essence of Dalmatian life — unhurried, sun-soaked and steeped in history.
+Whether you are strolling narrow alleys, sipping espresso by the sea or boarding a ferry to a nearby island, Split combines the soul of an ancient city with the pulse of a modern Mediterranean hub.

 Diocletian's Palace